MuhtasimTanmoy/Trade-Journal/Terms.md

 `Initial public offering (IPO):` The process by which a private company becomes a public company by selling shares to the public for the first time.

-`Secondary market:` The market for trading securities or other assets that have already been issued.
+`Secondary Market:` The market for trading securities or other assets that have already been issued.

-`Primary market:` The market for trading securities or other assets that are being issued for the first time.
+`Primary Market:` The market for trading securities or other assets that are being issued for the first time.

 `Liquidity:` The ability to buy or sell a security or other asset quickly and easily, without significantly affecting its price.

-`Order book:` A record of all the buy and sell orders for a particular security or other asset that have been placed but not yet executed.
+`Order Book:` A record of all the buy and sell orders for a particular security or other asset that have been placed but not yet executed.

-`Block trade:` A large trade that is executed outside of the normal order book, typically involving a significant number of shares or other units of a security or other asset.
+`Block Trade:` A large trade that is executed outside of the normal order book, typically involving a significant number of shares or other units of a security or other asset.

 `Dark pool:` A private forum for trading securities or other assets, where the details of the trades are not made public until after the trade has been executed.